dasch-swiss/dsp-tools/docs/incremental-xmlupload.md

-## 3. References to existing resources via internal IDs
+## 3. References to Existing Resources Via Internal IDs

 The third case, however, is a bit more complicated:
 The file `additional_data.xml` contains references like `<resptr>book_1</resptr>`,